opea-project/GenAIExamples/ChatQnA/README.md

 ## Start the Backend Service

-Make sure TGI-Gaudi service is running and also make sure data is populated into Redis.
+Make sure TGI-Gaudi or LLM-on-Ray service is running and also make sure data is populated into Redis.
 Launch the backend service:

 ```bash
 docker exec -it qna-rag-redis-server bash